Colin Blackwell: Nashville Predators

-New York Rangers
+New York Rangers, Seattle Kraken, and Toronto Maple Leafs

-On October 9, 2020, Blackwell was signed as a free agent a two-year contract worth $725,000 annually with the New York Rangers, with the second year of his contract on a one-way basis.
-In the pandemic delayed season, on January 24, 2021, Blackwell made his Rangers debut during a game against the Pittsburgh Penguins and scored his first goal with the team, despite a 3–2 loss.
-On March 28, which happened to be Blackwell's 28th birthday, he scored a career-high two goals against the Washington Capitals.
-He became the eighth Ranger to have a multi-goal game on his birthday, the first player since Ryan Callahan on March 21, 2009.
-In a break out season with the Rangers, Blackwell finished with 12 goals and 22 points through 47 regular season games.
+On October 9, 2020, as a free agent, Blackwell signed a two-year contract with the New York Rangers.
+In the pandemic-delayed 2020–21 season.
+On January 24, 2021, Blackwell made his Rangers debut during a game against the Pittsburgh Penguins and scored his first goal with the team, despite a 3–2 loss.
+On January 31, Blackwell suffered an upper-body injury in a 5–4 overtime loss to the Penguins.
+He returned to play on February 12 after having missed four games.
+On March 28, Blackwell's 28th birthday, he scored a career-high two goals against the Washington Capitals.
+In a breakout season with the Rangers, Blackwell finished with 12 goals and 22 points through 47 games.